CarolinaPB/gbs-genetic-fitness/README.md

 ## ABOUT
 This pipeline starts by scaffolding your genome using long reads.
 Then it performs GBS using FastGBS2 and outputs stats and a PCA.
-In order to assess genetic fitness, it calculates a distance matrix, IBD and looks at runs of homozygosity
+In order to assess genetic fitness, it calculates a distance matrix, IBD and inbreeding.

 #### Tools used:
 - Seqtk - convert fasta to one line fasta